djcf/powerdns-docker/README.md

     docker run -d -p 53:53 -p 53:53/udp -e PDNS_TYPE=slave -e MASTER_DNS=f.q.d.n -e MASTER_IP=i.p. powerdns

 ## PowerDNS Admin
-Once you have the powerdns admin container up and running, you can add more admins using the `bin/create-pdns-admin.sh` script.
+Once you have the powerdns admin container up and running, you can add more admins using the command`docker exec -it power_admin_1 /src/create-pdns-admin.sh admin $password`.
 The initial username is `admin` with whatever password you set the `ADMIN_PASSWORD` environment variable to be.

+**Note that when LDAP logins are enabled, local users and the admin create script are disabled.**

 PowerDNS admin is a great project, find out more about it here: https://github.com/ngoduykhanh/PowerDNS-Admin